Skip to main content

 • Both are scalar values with units.

 • Magnitudes are never negative.
-Scalar components have a sign.
+Scalar components have may be positive or negative.

 • Scalar components always have an associated sign convention.
 It may be implied or specifically indicated.
 By default counter-clockwise moments are positive.